Welcome to Montréal’s mighty Mount Royal

 Four seasons of sports and fun

 People use the mountain every day as the perfect escape from the city bustle.
 It’s a place to jog, walk, hike, bike, skate, cross-country ski, snowshoe and toboggan.
-In the summer there are even dance classes given at the Beaver Lake Pavillion.
+In the summer there are even rowboats for rent at Beaver Lake, and for winter, there are ice skates for rent at the Beaver Lake Pavilion.

 For visitors, the mountain is easy of access and wonderfully intuitive to explore, but Les amis de la montagne also put on a very cool array of guided experiences: fall walks, summer biking tours, winter hikes and more.